 On 13 September 2022, the Department of Land, Water and Planning issued Permit PA2000999 for the Hepburn Energy Park for the development of a 5MW AC solar farm and 10MWh battery storage facility to be co-located at the Leonards Hill wind farm site.
+This permit was extended by 3 years on the 16 October 2024.

 On 17 May 2023, Hepburn Energy was awarded \$500,000 by the Federal Government for Stage 1 of the Hepburn Energy Community Battery.